-Hong Kong creative studio AllRightReserved worked with Adidas to create an advertising campaign around 3D printing .
-Entitled "We print originals", Adidas prints in 3D via an art project that aims to commemorate vintage objects that have disappeared from Hong Kong's collective memory: radio cassettes, 2-story buses, red mailboxes at post offices.
-Adidas has invited celebrities to pose with these different objects and then get scanned in 3D .
-The 3D files were then printed in 3D and displayed in the Adidas flagship store in Hong Kong.
-The statuettes of the stars did not exceed 25 cm in height except that with the effigy of the pop singer Eason Chan which was printed to the scale.
-The installation is visible until 18 September.
-During this period, shoppers who spend the equivalent of $ 490 on Adidas products will be offered a mini-3D statuette in their image with one of these forgotten items.
+Hong Kong creative studio AllRightReserved has collaborated with Adidas to create an advertising campaign around3D printing.
+Entitled "We print originals", Adidas prints in 3D via an art project that aimed to commemorate the vintage objects that have disappeared from Hong Kong's collective memory: radio cassettes, double-decker buses, red post office mailboxes...
+Adidas invited celebrities to come and pose with these different objects to be scanned in 3D.
+The 3D files were then 3D printed and displayed in the Adidas flagship store in Hong Kong.
+The statuettes of the stars were no more than 25 cm high except for the one of pop singer Eason Chan, which was printed to scale.
+The installation is on display until September 18.
+During this period, customers of the store who spend the equivalent of $490 on Adidas products will be able to get a 3D mini-satuette in their image along with one of these forgotten objects.

 Source: 3D Printing Industry